scottmuc/scottmuc.github.com/source/_posts/2016-08-28-osx-workstation-setup-automation.markdown

 ## Objective

 IT infrastructure has gone done a long journey of automating all of the things.
-We have automate deployments, production environments, and regression testing.
+We have automated deployments, production environments, and regression testing.
 We can make an API request to Amazon and get a server instances in minutes.
-In general, you would get what you asked for.

 The developer workstation is another story.
 Often, the developer workstation is a finely crafted machine.
-Just like production, your workstation should be treated like a [hotel room][phil-cattle-vs-pets] rather than a home.
-The problems end to manifest as the following:
+Just like production, your workstation should be treated like a [hotel room][phil-cattle-vs-pets] rather than an owned residence.

-TODO insert screen grab of twitter thread
+The potential problems can manifest themselves as the follwoing:

 * Onboarding a new employee takes too long.
 How long is too long?
-For me a new developer should be able to go from an unboxed machine to a successful build in less than a day.
+For me a new developer should be able to go from an unboxed machine to a successful build in less than a day within a reasonable number of manual steps.
 * Lot's of cruft builds over time leaving to things working (or breaking) without much indication as to why.
 Things like out of date tools like `vagrant` or `docker`.
 * The machine starts off well, but as changes are introduced, newer machines never receive these changes.